 Businesses are currently facing a huge malware problem stemming from phishing attacks.
-Not a week goes by when there isn’t another news story of a well known organisation falling victim to ransomware or having some other unwanted cyber security related incident.
+Not a week goes by when there isn’t another news story of a well-known organisation falling victim to ransomware or having some other unwanted cyber security-related incident.
 These incidents usually involve the temporary or permanent loss of business data, including that of customers.
-Under new EU GDPR laws, from May 2018 businesses will have to make these events public if the nature of the breach could have a negative impact on the subjects of the data.
+Under new EU GDPR laws, from May 2018 businesses have had to make these events public if the nature of the breach could have a negative impact on the subjects of the data.

-The malware involved with these kind of incidents usually arrives because someone clicked on a link or an attachment in a phishing email.
+The malware involved with this kind of incidents usually arrives because someone clicked on a link or an attachment in a phishing email.

 But how does malware actually get onto your business PCs and networks?

 You may believe that in order to get malware from an infected website, you actually have to go onto the site, download something and then run it.

 Infected sites, especially those deliberately used in phishing attacks, use “drive by downloads” to infect their targets.
 This means that files can begin downloading from the site as soon as you arrive on it, and they can run themselves when downloaded – all without you clicking on anything after making the decision to connect to the website.

 They exploit outdated software on users’ devices.
 If you have any software, including your browser or operating system, that is out of date – a website can use something called an exploit kit to scan your device.
 If it finds any vulnerabilities, such as software that you haven’t updated, it can download files that will exploit that vulnerability.

 Malvertising is a term which refers to the infection of ad delivery networks.
 The ads you see at the side and bottom of blogs, news sites and many other places on the internet are served up by ad delivery networks, and they can be infected with malware even if the site on which you see them is not infected.
 One infected ad can be shown on thousands of different websites, greatly multiplying its reach and the number of potential victims.